DIXON LAKE RESORT

 The people we have the privilege of meeting each year or season make it all so worth it.
 We have the best guest rather it be RV'ers that are here each summer, or cabin guest.
 Cream of the crop I tell you.
 People that you are glad you have meet and are better for it.
 We hope that they go home with a smile, refreshed and with a skip to there step.

-The girls Sammy now 21 off on her own and Emily 19 working for Mom and Dad.
-They love all the friends they have made over the years.
+The girls Sammy now 23 now married to Mikel.
+Emily 20 working for Mom and Dad.
+Both girls work for the court house as election judges.
+We are all hoping to get the right guy in office that can and will turn this country back in the right direction.
+The girls love all the friends they have made over the years.
 Its fun to watch them all grow up together.
 In 2020 we had 5 graduation's of camper kids.
 Sammy was one of them.
 I hope we are still here to see some of the Dixon Kids bringing up their kids to show them where they grew up.

 What a life they live being on the resort.
 There new best friend shows up every weekend.
 They have now become quite the helpers here at the resort.
 Cleaning cabins, mowing lawns, cooking and serving our guest, taking reservations.
 Once when Emily was 8yr someone asked if she was sure she could do that, she answered "well I have been working here since I was 3".
 We all had a good laugh.